dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus-topics.md

 ## Component format

-To setup Azure Service Bus Topics pubsub create a component of type `pubsub.azure.servicebus.topics`.
-See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration.
+To set up Azure Service Bus Topics pub/sub, create a component of type `pubsub.azure.servicebus.topics`.
+See the [pub/sub broker component file]({{< ref setup-pubsub.md >}}) to learn how ConsumerID is automatically generated.
+Read the [How-to: Publish and Subscribe guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pub/sub configuration.

 > This component uses topics on Azure Service Bus; see the official documentation for the differences between [topics and queues](https://learn.microsoft.com/azure/service-bus-messaging/service-bus-queues-topics-subscriptions).
 > For using queues, see the [Azure Service Bus Queues pubsub component]({{< ref "setup-azure-servicebus-queues" >}}).